markus-zzz/zzzconsulting-website/_posts/2018-07-16-llvm-exercise.markdown

 1. In the previous step we took note of in which blocks there were definitions of the variable.
-Now we need to insert phi-nodes in the dominance frontier of these blocks (and keeping in mind that when we a insert a phi-node that acts as a new definition so we need to insert a phi-node in the dominance frontier of that block as well).
+Now we need to insert phi-nodes in the dominance frontier of these blocks (and keeping in mind that when we insert a phi-node that acts as a new definition so we need to insert a phi-node in the dominance frontier of that block as well).
 In other words we need to insert phi-nodes in the iterated dominance frontier of the original definition blocks.
 Luckily LLVM